 This one was taken awhile back.
 Standing in the middle of nowhere photographing the fields on fire when a CME hit directly above me.
 I could see the point of impact on the Earth’s atmosphere, it then spread out symmetrically in just a few seconds forming an unmistakable pattern of an eagle like bird.
 It covered the entire sky from horizon to horizon so there was no way I could capture the entire thing.
 Here you see the tip of one wing.
 I’ve been fortunate to experience the Northern Lights countless times but another thing that made this particular event special was the blue and magenta colours.
 Typically it is just the green/yellows but this night a full spectrum of light was visible.
 Anyways, have a great month!
 K.

-January desktop calendar is now available.
-Click link to download. http://bit.ly/KG-2014-JAN
+February desktop calendar is now available for download.

 Working with CP the last year has been a real pleasure and this shoot close to home on the prairies was a nice way to wrap it up for 2013.